 - Have dinner in South Beach.
 Some good spots to check out are:

-- If you want to go out on South Beach, here are some bars to check out: Sweet Liberty Drinks & Supply Company, Bodega (bonus: they have tacos!), Drunk Bitch (sorry for the bad word, mom!), and The Scape Goat.
+- If you want to go out on South Beach, then here are some bars to check out.
+Sweet Liberty Drinks & Supply Company, Bodega (bonus: they have tacos!), Drunk Bitch (sorry for the bad word, mom!), and The Scape Goat.

 If you have extra time…